Brussels Griffon

 Brussels Griffon Rescue Organizations

-• Brussels Griffon have a characteristic all their own ~ they are known for 'talking' to their owners.
+• Brussels Griffon Adoption have a characteristic all their own ~ they are known for 'talking' to their owners.

 There are three varieties of Griffon, the Brussels Griffon, Belgian Griffon and Petit Griffon.